 Despite its PG-13 rating, "The Book of Mormon Movie, Volume 1: The Journey" is nearly bloodless.
 In more ways than one, actually . . .

 And yes, that can be interpreted to mean that this live-action feature the first of as many as nine films based on Mormon canon is fairly clean, contentwise, when compared to the vast majority of today's big-screen fare.
-(Still, the film does contain one scene of violence which occurs off-screen, for the most part that earns that PG-13 rating.)
+(The film contains one scene of violence which occurs off-screen, for the most part that earns that PG-13 rating.)

-This film "volume" is an adaptation of nearly the first two Books of Nephi.
+This film "volume 1" is an adaptation of nearly the first two Books of Nephi.
 Actor Noah Danby plays Nephi, the faithful son of Lehi (Bryce Chamberlain).
-Unfortunately for Nephi and his family, his father's prophesies of doom for Jerusalem haven't made him too popular.
+Unfortunately for Nephi and his family, his father's prophecies of doom for Jerusalem haven't made him too popular.

 So Lehi plans to take his family out of Jerusalem and into the desert with the hope of finding the prophesied Promised Land.
 But before they do, he sends Nephi and his brothers (Mark Gollaher, Kirby Heyborne and Cragun Foulger) back to the city to retrieve brass plates containing their people's history a task that's easier said than done.